 By doing this you can secure your data and network.
 Only those having the password will be able to get connected to your network.

-In case if you have any query or come across issues during this process, kindly contact Belkin router support for more information.
-You can call on their Belkin router support toll free number at 1-888-479-2017
+In case if you have any query about Types of Wireless Security for your Belkin Router, kindly contact Belkin Router Support for more information.
+You can call on their Belkin router support toll free number at +1 888 808 1303.